Yata-Dash/Yata-Dash/README.md

 Adding one is a JSON file away: copy `defs/templates/tracker.template.jsonc` (every field documented) to `defs/trackers/<key>.json`, strip comments, then **Settings → Trackers → Reload Definitions**.
 Defs that fail to parse are skipped and reported — they never crash the app.

+Note: Z trackers, Torrentleech, IPT don't have api's and are generally not happy about scraping, so these have not been added.
+Unless API's are added or they reach out to provide permission they wont be supported.

 ## Development

 ```